evoldoers/biomake/README.md

 (this assumes some knowledge of make and makefiles)

-biomake looks for a Prolog file called `makespec.pro` in your current directory.
+biomake looks for a Prolog file called `Makespec.pro` in your current directory.
 If it's not there, it will try looking for a `Makefile` in GNU Make format.
 The following examples describe the Prolog syntax; GNU Make syntax is described elsewhere, e.g. [here](https://www.gnu.org/software/make/manual/html_node/index.html).